African wildcat: Phylogeny

 The Asian and European wildcats descend from Felis lunensis, which inhabited Europe during the Pliocene and Pleistocene.
 Wildcat fossils are only found in Europe until the late Pleistocene, when an early form of the steppe-type wildcat appears to have diverged from the European population and quickly expanded into the Middle East, followed shortly after by secondary expansions into Southern Asia and the Middle East.
 Based on a mitochondrial DNA study of 979 domestic and wildcats from Europe, Asia, and Africa, the African wildcat is thought to have split off from the European wildcat about 173,000 years ago, with the North African/Near Eastern wildcat splitting from the Asiatic wildcat and the Southern African wildcat about 131,000 years ago.

 About 10,000 years ago, some African wildcats were tamed in the Fertile Crescent, becoming the ancestors of the domestic cat.
 Domestic cats are derived from at least five "Mitochondrial Eves".

 African wildcats were also domesticated in ancient Egypt.
 The Egyptian domestic cat lineage started spreading in the Mediterranean Basin from the 8th century BCE onwards and arrived on the Baltic Sea coast by the 5th century CE.

 In Cyprus, an African wildcat was found in a burial site next to a human skeleton in the Pre-Pottery Neolithic B settlement Shillourokambos.
 The graves are estimated to have been established by Neolithic farmers about 9,500 years ago, and are the earliest known evidence for a close association between a cat and a human.
 Their proximity indicates that the cat may have been tamed or domesticated.

 Results of genetic research indicate that the African wildcat genetically diverged into three clades about 173,000 years ago, namely the Near Eastern wildcat, Southern African wildcat and Asiatic wildcat.
 African wildcats were first domesticated about 10,000 years ago in the Near East, and are the ancestors of the domestic cat (F. catus).

+Molecular analysis of 87 cat samples from southern Europe revealed that specimens from Sardinia form a genetic cluster with African wildcat samples from northwestern Africa; the oldest cat in this cluster is dated about 2200 years ago and was found at an archaeological site near Genoni.

 Domestic cats and African wildcats remain closely related in the present day; interspecific hybrids between domestic cat and African wildcats are common, and occur where their ranges overlap.